Skip Navigation

 Introduction to Catholicism

-This course is designed specifically for non-Catholic students coming to a Catholic school for the first time.
-Introduction to Catholicism will help new students to understand the basics of Catholicism, its rituals, sacred texts, beliefs, and morals.
-A significant segment of this course will be spent learning the sacred stories of the Old and New Testaments and introducing the Catholic approach to scripture.
+This course will help new students to better understand the basics of Catholicism, its rituals, sacred texts, beliefs, and morals.
+A significant amount of this course will be spent learning the sacred stories of the Old and New Testaments and introducing the Catholic approach to scripture, sacraments, and the importance of prayer in their lives and learning to pray using different liturgical and meditative forms.
 Moving at a slower pace than other religion classes, this course is designed to help students to more seamlessly adapt to life in a Catholic school.

 Christian Morality